kkeevviinnc/335FinalProject/README.md

 1. Form 2: Drivers should be able to fill out a form to select available shifts.
     - The form should allow all driving staff to select available driving shifts.
 (Shifts in DrivingShifts with Driver set to null)
-    - The form should only allow ** dispatch-trained ** staff to select dispatching shifts.

 2. Form 2 Processing:
     - DrivingShifts will be updated accordingly.
-A confirmation email will be sent to the driver.
+A confirmation email will be sent to the driver to the email that is on file.

 3. Form 3: Add Driver to Drivers Collection
 4. Form 5: Add Shifts to Shifts Collection

-# Full Functionality (IGNORE THIS FOR NOW! :P)
+# Wider Functionality (Phase 2)
 1. Authentication: Drivers should have to authenticate themselves to use the form
 2. Data Storage using MongoDB
     - DrivingShifts: A collection should store all available shifts (driving and dispatch)